Wolf Ride Bike Share Terms and Conditions

 Any SBU Bike Share bicycle that is not properly secured remains the sole responsibility of the Subscriber, and the Additional Charges set forth in Section 6 will be charged until the SBU Bike Share bicycle is properly secured.

-Section 8.3 Obtaining Receipt.
+Section 8.3 Obtaining Receipt .
 Subscribers may print a receipt to confirm that the SBU Bike Share bicycle has been properly returned to the Bike Dock.
 The date and time of return are indicated on the receipt, and the receipt may be used to dispute a chargeable trip.
-To obtain a receipt, Subscribers must push the "Rental Receipt" icon on the Kiosk.
-Subscribers must insert their SBU ID card or their credit/debit card at the Kiosk.
+To obtain a receipt, Subscribers can contact the Office of Sustainability at firstname.lastname@example.org.

 - Subscriber shall not ride a SBU Bike Share bicycle while carrying any item that impedes Subscriber's ability to operate an SBU Bike Share bicycle safely.